-H. Special Transportation Request for Ministry Career Fair
+10) Special Transportation for Ministry Career Fair

 Additional transportation funding for student transportation to a ministry career fair.
+Transportation costs may include accommodation and meals; consideration will be given to DSBs that travel more than 200km to a career fair.
 Additional information will be provided, or DSBs may contact their ministry Employment and Training Consultant (ETC) for more information.